cw417/Point-of-Sale/README.md

-# This is the project outline for the Point-of-Sale system w/ GUI
+# Point-of-Sale system w/ GUI

 ## About